NFL Same Game Parlay

 Plain and simple, the same game parlay is a way to maximize the entertainment and interest in an otherwise boring or uninterested matchup.
 So what if you don’t usually root for any of the teams involved?

-As soon as you submit that bet, you become a hardcore fan as long as they deliver the outcome you wagered on.
+You become a hardcore fan as soon as you submit that bet as long as they deliver the outcome you wagered on.
 It’s money, we all root for money, and we all root for those who can give us more money.

 For the best experience in the NFL same game parlay, you have to understand what correlated odds are.
 The correlated odds refer to when the result of one event affects in a direct manner the outcome of another.